sklam/demoware/utiliviz/README.md

 ### Monitors

 * The CPU monitor is `utiliviz.CpuMon`.
-It checks the utilization of system RAM and CPU cores.
+It checks the system RAM and per-core utilization.
+The overall CPU utilization is also showed.

+* The `utiliviz.CpuOverallMon` is a subset of `utiliviz.CpuMon` that only shows the overall CPU utilization.

 * CUDA-GPU profiling is enabled by using the `CudaGpuMon` monitor class.